Chirag-ahir/SFC-Preparation/README.md

 An alias is a short name to identify the user on list pages, reports, or other places where their entire name doesn't fit.

 What is lead?<br>
-leads are the customers who is interested in buying your company products.
+leads are the potential customers who is interested in buying your company products or services.
 Two typesof leads:<br>
 1. B2B Leads<br>
 2. B2C Leads